Caleydo/caleydo.github.io/_tools/upset.md

 ## Why UpSet?

+**See this related commentary:** [Points of view: Sets and intersections](http://dx.doi.org/10.1038/nmeth.3033).
+Alexander Lex, Nils Gehlenborg.
+Nature Methods, vol. 11, no. 8, pp. 779, 2014.

 Venn diagrams are a horrible way to visualize intersections of more than three or four sets.
 The figure below shows an example of a six-set venn diagram [published in Nature](http://www.nature.com/nature/journal/v488/n7410/full/nature11241.html) that shows the relationship between the banana's genome and the genome of five other species.

 ![UpSet Screenshot]({{path}}/banana.png)